 Here many have chosen the Christian religion, at least for official documents.
-They do not like the government, Muslim, and many schools and health services on the island are run by Christian Churches.
+They do not like the government or Muslims, and many schools and health services on the island are run by Christian Churches.
 It is often asked to be baptized in order to continue the studies.

-In particular there is a growing influence of the evangelical church, reflected in the mass conversion ceremony, although many islanders keep their beliefs practiced in secret.
-The elders believe the conversions to break the relationship with the ancestors and live it in a traumatic way.
+In particular, there is a growing influence of the evangelical church, reflected in the mass conversion ceremony, although many islanders keep their beliefs practiced in secret.
+The elders believe the conversions break the relationship with the ancestors and live it in a traumatic way.

-Moreover, the Church has managed to sell better their “membership”, mixing it with the local traditions, for example it is not uncommon to see a traditional funeral complete with a megalithic tomb celebrated by a Catholic priest.
-What matters, as unfounded, it is numbers.
+Moreover, the Church has managed to sell better their “membership”, mixing it with the local traditions, for example, it is not uncommon to see a traditional funeral complete with a megalithic tomb celebrated by a Catholic priest.
+What matters, as unfounded, is numbers.

 Introduction to Marapu religion

-To honor these spirits, the Sumbanese creates icons, statues on stone altars where offerings are deposited in the forms of Sirih Pinang (a dish containing betel leaves, nuts and lime) and sacrificial cattle.
+To honor these spirits, the Sumbanese creates icons, and statues on stone altars where offerings are deposited in the forms of Sirih Pinang (a dish containing betel leaves, nuts, and lime) and sacrificial cattle.

 The last megalithic culture

-All rituals have to be made correctly, the islanders believe, in fact, that seven pairs of men and women descended from the sky on a staircase made of buffalo horns, coming in the north central part of the island.
+All rituals have to be made correctly, the islanders believe, in fact, that seven pairs of men and women descended from the sky on a staircase made of buffalo horns, coming from the north-central part of the island.
 So that then they too, performing all the necessary burial rites, will be able to climb that ladder and be reunited with their loved ones.

 Two different groups of men from different clans or tribes, on a horseback, throw each other barbed wooden spears.
 The aim is to shed blood in order to fertilize the soil.
 The Pasola is also a way to settle disputes between villagers and families.

-In the Wanukaka region, where we are, as part of the ritual, the marapu priests go to the beach at early morning, they sacrifice a black cock, and discuss some of the entrails to see if the times has come.
+In the Wanukaka region, where we are, as part of the ritual, the marapu priests go to the beach in the early morning, they sacrifice a black cock, and discuss some of the entrails to see if the time has come.

 The Pasola season usually begins in March and extends for 2/3 weeks, during which there are many Pasola around the island, even small villages can hold more than one in the season.